-“Rhizobia are soil bacteria that fix nitrogen once they found a base inside root nodules of legumes”.
-In other terms, they can be defined as legume root-nodule bacteria.
+Rhizobium can be defined as legume root-nodule bacteria.
 Fixation of nitrogen cannot be done independently.
-That is rhizobia require a plant host.
-It represents a vital source of N input in agricultural soils including those in arid regions.
+That is rhizobium requires a plant host.
+It represents a vital source of nitrogen input in agricultural soils including those in arid regions.
 That is they convert dinitrogen into ammonia.
 Ammonia is toxic in nature.
 Hence they are rapidly absorbed into organic compounds.

-Nitrogen fixation helps in increasing productivity of low-N soils and soil fertility.
-The various behavioral factors such as drought stress, nutrient deficiency, salt stress, fertilizers, pesticides of nitrogen-fixing systems are reviewed.
+Nitrogen fixation helps in increasing the productivity of low-N soils and soil fertility.
+The various behavioural factors such as drought stress, nutrient deficiency, salt stress, fertilizers, pesticides of nitrogen-fixing systems are reviewed.

 Nitrogen – Fixing Bacteria